Proxyei/MyGo/README.md

 # MyGo
-this is the records for me studying golang
+It is the records for me studying golang